Orange-OpenSource/ouds-ios/OUDS/README.md

 // Can be for example a country theme class OrangeCustomTheme: OrangeTheme { }

-extension OrangeCustomTheme { // For FormsTextInputComponentToken, used in component FormsTextInputComponent
+extension OrangeCustomTheme { // For FormsTextInputComponentTokens, used in component FormsTextInputComponent

     public override var ftiTitleFontWeight: TypographyFontWeightSemanticToken { fontWeightLabelStrong }
     public override var ftiTitleFontSize: TypographyFontSizeSemanticToken { fontSizeLabelXLarge }